kpworthi/tributes-inc/README.md

 1. MongoDB is utilized for account authentication and user-created content
 1. Server to be created using Node.js and Express.js

+### 0.4.1 changes
+1. Users can now delete a created tribute from their account page under the 'Your Content' tab
+1. Users can now hide or show a created tribute from their account page under the 'Your Content' tab
+   - Showing or hiding a tribute that has not yet been approved will have no noticeable affect
+   - Hidden tributes can still be viewed by direct link
+1. A confirmation pop-up/modal will display when a user attempts to hide, show, or delete their tribute
+1. Design pages will now appropriately flag a quote with no author or an author with no quote

 ### 0.4.0 changes
 1. Users can now create a templated tribute page through their account page under the 'Create or Buy' tab
    - Two tribute templates are available, a biography style, and a timeline style